-Am I required to register in the Netherlands before or after Brexit?
+Am I required to register in the Netherlands after Brexit?

-All British nationals and their family members will be written to at some point during the transition period by the Immigration and Naturalisation Service (IND) and invited to apply for a residence permit.
+Until 31 December 2020 a transition period will be in place, during which all EU agreements and rules will still apply to the UK.
+During the transition period the Immigration and Naturalisation Service (IND) will individually invite all British nationals and their family members with a non-EU nationality to apply for a residence permit.
 To receive this permit, British nationals will need to meet the same residency requirements as those that apply to EU citizens.
-This means that all British nationals who are legally resident in the Netherlands will continue to be able to live, study and work here.
-Your employer will therefore not need to apply for a work permit on your behalf.
+This will allow all British nationals who are legally resident in the Netherlands to continue to live, study and work here.
+Your employer will not need to apply for a separate work permit on your behalf.

 After 31 December 2020 the situation may change, depending on what the UK and the EU agree and whether you fall under the withdrawal agreement.

 After the transition period